toddtreece/grafana-datafusion-datasource/README.md

-# Grafana Rust Data Source
+# Grafana Arrow-DataFusion Data Source

 This is the result of an experiment that uses [arrow-datafusion](https://github.com/apache/arrow-datafusion) as a datasource.